How do botox injections work?

-Botox injections block certain chemical signals from nerves, mostly signals that cause muscles to contract.
-The most common use of these injections is to temporarily relax the facial muscles that cause wrinkles on the forehead and around the eyes.
+Botox injections are a popular and effective way to reduce wrinkles and improve the appearance of the skin.
+By blocking certain chemical signals from nerves, mostly signals that cause muscles to contract, Botox can temporarily relax facial muscles that cause wrinkles on the forehead and around the eyes.

 Lily Cautillo